A Journey Through Egyptian Cuisine

 In addition, take small portions in the beginning, as some of these dishes are filling, such as koshari and fatta.
 If you eat on the street, make sure the place appears clean and busy with locals, which generally means fresh food.
 Finally, don’t forget sweets: basbousa and konafa are popular after meals.
 By following these rules, you’ll be able to get the full experience of Egyptian food.

-Food of Egypt is a proud manager of all the enriched history and dynamic culture of the land.
-Each dish tells you something: standing on the busy streets in Cairo or by the serene banks of the Nile in Aswan.
+Food of Egypt is a proud manager of the enriched history and dynamic culture of the land.
+Each dish tells you something, standing on the busy streets in Cairo or by the serene banks of the Nile in Aswan.
 Maybe it's that traditional-style plate of koshari from a local eatery or savoring the fresh grilled seafood in Alexandria.
-The Egyptian flavors are nothing, if not, unforgettable.
+The Egyptian flavors are nothing if not unforgettable.
 The hearty meals in the cities or the simple tastes of Sinai, Egyptian cuisine has it all, from the top 10 foods in Egypt to a culinary safari through Egypt's cuisine, where everything is a delightful contrast of modernity with ancient roots.